tcreech/scaf/doc/scafwrap.md

   By default, serial experiments do not run unless there are multiple SCAF clients.
 (A single client should probably just run on the entire machine, so performance feedback would not be useful.)
 If a second client arrives, then all clients will begin executing experiments.
 Setting `SCAF_LAZY_EXPERIMENTS=0` disables this behavior, and all clients will run serial experiments even if they are alone on the machine.

 * `SCAF_SECTION_DUMPS`:
+  Setting this to a non-zero integer enables verbose logging of every parallel section to `/tmp/scaf-sectiondump.${PID}.csv`.
+This can be used to examine the timing and nature of parallel sections in your program.
+If enabled, *all* sections will be accounted for in this file regardless of the values of `SCAF_COMM_RATE_LIMIT` and `SCAF_MATH_RATE_LIMIT`.
+Note that this option may have a significant performance impact.

 ## EXAMPLES
 ### Example 1: Running NAS benchmarks
     $ scafwrap ./cg.B.x &
     $ scafwrap ./lu.B.x &
     $ wait

+## AUTHOR
+Tim Creech <tcreech@umd.edu>

 ## SEE ALSO
 scafd(1)